mbabynames search ✿

 Damian Julian

-Damian ("noble and strong") with Julian ("youthful").
+Damian ("to tame, subdue") with Julian ("youthful").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Damian ends on a nasal sound.
 Julian's opening J avoids any muddiness.

 Bold contrast